Venue

 What are the plans for the venue?

-15 Dalkeith Road will provide the perfect blank canvas for the 2023 event, for which Hidden Door is planning something a little different.
+15 Dalkeith Road provides the perfect blank canvas for our 2023 event, where we’re trying something a little different.
 The maze of office and utility spaces in the six-acre site will host an incredible immersive event bringing together a whole range of art forms, including visual art, music, dance, and spoken word.

 A series of ambitious collaborative projects produced by Hidden Door will see artists and performers from different disciplines working together to transform the vast interior.
 Audiences will be invited to journey deep into the building to seek out the performances and explore the artworks.

-We have now announced the full 2023 programme and tickets are available to buy online.
+See details of the full 2023 programmetickets now available to buy online.

 What else do I need to know?